csebooks/computer-networking/content.en/application-layer/_index.md

 ![](22.png)
 **Figure 2.22**  ♦  An illustrative file distribution problem

 links.
 Denote the upload rate of the server’s access link by _us_, the upload rate of the _i_th peer’s access link by _ui_, and the download rate of the _i_th peer’s access link by _di_.
 Also denote the size of the file to be distributed (in bits) by _F_ and the number of peers that want to obtain a copy of the file by _N_.
 The **distribution time** is the time it takes to get a copy of the file to all _N_ peers.
-In our analysis of the distribution time below, for both client-server and P2P architectures, we make the simplifying (and generally accurate \[Akella 2003\]) assumption that the Internet core has abundant bandwidth, implying that all of the bottlenecks are in access networks.
+In our analysis of the distribution time below, for both client-server and P2P architectures, we make the simplifying and generally accurate Akella 2003 assumption that the Internet core has abundant bandwidth, implying that all of the bottlenecks are in access networks.
 We also sup- pose that the server and clients are not participating in any other network applica- tions, so that all of their upload and download access bandwidth can be fully devoted to distributing this file.

 Let’s first determine the distribution time for the client-server architecture, which we denote by _Dcs_.
 In the client-server architecture, none of the peers aids in distributing the file.
 We make the following observations:

 • The server must transmit one copy of the file to each of the _N_ peers.
 Thus, the server must transmit _NF_ bits.
 Since the server’s upload rate is _us_, the time to dis- tribute the file must be at least _NF_/_us_.

-• Let _d_min denote the download rate of the peer with the lowest download rate, that is, _d_min = min5_d_1, _d_p, . . . , _dN_6 .
+• Let dmin denote the download rate of the peer with the lowest download rate, that is, _d_min = min5_d_1, _d_p, . . . , _dN_6 .
 The peer with the lowest download rate cannot obtain all _F_ bits of the file in less than _F_/_d_min seconds.
 Thus, the minimum distri- bution time is at least _F_/_d_min.

 Putting these two observations together, we obtain

-_Dcs_ Ú maxb _NF us_

-, _F_

-_d_min r .
+Dcs >-max '\sum'

 This provides a lower bound on the minimum distribution time for the client-server architecture.
 In the homework problems, you will be asked to show that the server can schedule its transmissions so that the lower bound is actually achieved.
 So let’s take this lower bound provided above as the actual distribution time, that is,